citr0net/citr0mods/README.md

 # citr0mods - Additions
 > [!NOTE]
-> Additions is currently in 0.0.1a
+> Additions is currently in 0.1.0b
 > * This will be under a __different__ structure than citr0mods as I need to explore new options
+> * But both files will be under one file soon.
+Unforuntally, I cant work on this much as I have school.

 This is a realitivly new addition that is being worked on that you, the community, can request me to add new patches to the dot files.
 This will be a seperate file due to the differences that this project has.
 It will be in this repository under [AdditionsInstaller.py](https://github.com/citr0net/citr0mods/blob/main/AdditionsInstaller.py)